I-Corinthian/blink-core/doc/rdp.md

 * all other branches not specified as in scope

-The scope of this policy is limited to those Operating Systems & hardware platforms for which binaries are released by the Bitcoin SV Node implementation team.
+The scope of this policy is limited to those Operating Systems & hardware platforms for which binaries are released by the Blink SV Node implementation team.

 Out-of-scope